Safeguarding children and young people policy

 • Signs of abuse lead to a belief that the child has been physically or sexually abused.

-Reporting in ‘good faith’ means that a reporter has a valid and reasonable concern and is acting without malice or retaliation towards the alleged offender.
+Reporting in ‘good faith’ means that a reporter holds a reasonable belief and is not acting on improper grounds such as malice or retaliation towards the alleged offender.

 Policy Management: